fossology/fossology/CONTRIBUTING.md

   code changes entangled with the original commit.

-- When troubleshooting problems using Git's bisect capability, small well defined changes will aid in isolating exactly where the code problem was introduced.
+- When troubleshooting problems using Git's bisect capability, small well -defined changes will aid in isolating exactly where the code problem was introduced.

-- When browsing history using Git annotate/blame, small well defined changes also aid in isolating exactly where & why a piece of code came from.
+- When browsing history using Git annotate/blame, small well-defined changes also aid in isolating exactly where & why a piece of code came from.

 Things to avoid when creating commits